Don't miss out on 50% OFF Payboy with the PSG Grant, click here to learn more!

 • $3,500 a month (for financial services)

-Are there any qualification requirements for S Pass?
+Are there any qualification requirements for the S Pass?

 Candidates are required to have relevant work experience and qualifications (such as a degree or diploma, or in some cases, relevant technical certificates).
-For more information on acceptable qualifications, please refer to MOM’s article on “Eligibility for S Pass”.
+The specific educational requirements vary depending on the sector and the applicant's work experience.
+For more information on acceptable qualifications, please refer to the MOM’s article on “Eligibility for S Pass”.

-If you exceed the existing quota, your company will still be allowed to keep your excess workers (until their S Passes expire).
-However, you’ll be unable to apply for new (or renew) S Passes, if this surpasses your quota.
+If you exceed the existing quota, your company will still be allowed to keep your excess workers (until their S Passes expire), but you’ll be unable to apply for new (or renew) S Passes.

-Is there a quota calculator for S pass?
+Is there a quota calculator for the S pass?

-MOM has a quota calculator, which allows you to calculate the number of Work Permit and S Pass holders your company can employ.
+MOM has a quota calculator that allows you to calculate the number of Work Permit and S Pass holders your company can employ.

 What is the application process for S Pass?